Tomasvdv/Multi-agent-systems/README.md

 * Number of planes 1
 * Number of turrets 3
 * Range of turrets 4
-* Turret confirmation threshold 1,2,3
+* Turret confidence threshold 1,2,3
 * Number of epochs before shot: 8
 * Failure probability: 0.1